moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/gitaly_on_kubernetes_migration/_index.md

 4. Enhance GitLab's ability to adapt to varying workloads more efficiently.
 5. Provide customers with a fully containerized GitLab solution, eliminating the need for VM management alongside Kubernetes.

 It's important to note that this blueprint focuses solely on standalone Gitaly deployments.
-It does not cover Gitaly Cluster with Praefect, as Gitaly on Kubernetes does not currently support this configuration.
+It does not cover [Gitaly Cluster](https://docs.gitlab.com/ee/administration/gitaly/#gitaly-cluster) with Praefect, as Gitaly on Kubernetes does not currently support this configuration.

 ### Problems

 * Risk of data loss when migrating storage connections from Virtual Machines (VMs) to Gitaly pods
 * Unknown performance challenges that Gitaly pods may encounter in real-world scenarios
 * Current architectural constraint: deploying 1 StatefulSet with 1 replica per node for Gitaly pods

 ### Plan

 #### Steps required for Kubernetes deployment

+##### Repositories to make configuration changes

+* [Gitaly](https://gitlab.com/gitlab-org/gitaly) - code changes that affect Gitaly application
+* [Cloud Native GitLab container images (CNG)](https://gitlab.com/gitlab-org/build/CNG) - any changes that involve infra changes to the Gitaly pod's container images will be made here.
+* [Cloud Native GitLab Helm Chart](https://gitlab.com/gitlab-org/charts/gitlab) - any changes that involve the helm chart that deploys the gitaly subchart will be made here.
+Eg. Gitaly Service, Gitaly ConfigMap, Gitaly probe time changes.

-We will deploy Gitaly in various environments via helm releases to test its performance, starting with:
+Deploy Gitaly in various environments via helm releases to test its performance.

-1. Pre-production environment (Pre)
-2. GSTG environment
-3. GPRD-CNY environment
+Eg. Pre -> Staging -> Production Canary -> Production

 #### Transition process from VMs to Kubernetes

 To ensure a smooth migration:

-* Weights will be adjusted to allow a reasonable amount of traffic to the Gitaly pods.
-By default it will allocate traffic to the Gitaly instance with the most storage space available.
-On a fresh Gitaly deployment with new storage, the Gitaly pod will attract all traffic.
-To mitigat this, weights need to be adjusted.
+* Weights should be adjusted to allow a reasonable amount of traffic to the Gitaly pods.
+Navigate to the Admin Area, adjust the weights of the storage to determine the amount of traffic directed to the Gitaly pods.
+We recommend starting off with a small amount of traffic.
 * [gitaly-ctl](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/gitaly/gitalyctl.md) will be used to migrate storage data from VMs to Gitaly pods.
 For each target storage, it must be configured to be readonly before starting the migration.
 * Virtual machines will eventually be decommissioned.

 #### Performance, reliability, security considerations

-#### Timeline and milestones for the migration
-FY25Q3 - Select repositories will be migrated in GSTG env FY25Q4 - Select repositories will be migrated in GPRD-CNY env

 ### References

-- To conduct migrations between storage, it is best to use [gitaly-ctl](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/gitaly/gitalyctl.md) a tool built for migrations.
+* To conduct migrations between storage, it is best to use [gitaly-ctl](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/gitaly/gitalyctl.md) a tool built for migrations.